-To assess the degree to which ONRW and W&S priorities also serve as drinking water sources across the state, we obtained spatial data on surface water source areas for drinking water from the Environmental Protection Agency and overlaid these data with our results.
-This dataset indicates the number of drinking water system surface water source facilities for each HUC12 watershed unit.
-It does not necessarily indicate that all rivers and streams within a given source area are used for drinking water, and precise spatial data on intake points are not publicly available for security reasons.
-Rather, HUC12 source areas represent the full extent of the watershed contributing to one or more surface water intakes used for drinking water.
+To assess the degree to which ONRW and W&S priorities also serve as drinking water sources across the state, we obtained spatial data on surface water source areas for drinking water from the Washington Department of Health (Division of Environmental Health) and overlaid these polygons with our results.
+This dataset does not necessarily indicate that all rivers and streams within a given source area are used for drinking water.
+Rather, source areas represent the full extent of the watersheds contributing to surface water intakes used for drinking water.
+Spatial data on intake points are not publicly available for security reasons.
+Drinking water source areas are delineated by Washington's Source Water Assessment Program.